India Digital Health Net

 - City-wide PHR demonstration in a major Indian city (2019 first quarter)

-Our team of scientists from India and Harvard are developing scalable prototypes for health data exchange that will build on the core principles outline in our ROADMAP, published here: http://www.jmir.org/2018/7/e10725/; and on the Blue Book released by the NITI Aayog, available here:
+Our team of scientists from India and Harvard are developing scalable prototypes for health data exchange that will build on the core principles outlined in our roadmap and on the National Health Stack: Strategy and Approach Document released by the NITI Aayog.
+These include:

-- Substitutability, that allows for a play-and-plug model of highly customizable applications that can address varying context-specific needs, and that respond to market incentives for better user-interfaces
+- Substitutability that allows for a play-and-plug model of highly customizable applications that can address varying context-specific needs, that also respond to market incentives for better user interfaces

 - Data-minimization that allows the creation of a “EHR-lite”